 Knowing the dosage per drop is useful when using high-potency CBD oil or when you’re using CBD to treat your pets.
 Because of their lower weights, even a slight change in dosage can make a big difference.

-To determine dose per drop we need to know:
+To determine the dose per drop we need to know:

 - The CBD potency per mL

-- That there are roughly 30 drops of oil per mL of oil.
+- There are roughly 30 drops of oil per mL of oil.

 Sticking with our example above— 3000mg of CBD per 60mL oil (50mg/mL)— let’s calculate the milligrams of CBD per drop.